 Spectacled Guillemot - one of the more range-restricted alcids Parakeet Auklet - another of 16 species of auks in the Russian Far East

-Amazon wildlife cruise: September-October 2018
+Amazon wildlife cruise: September 2022

 Initially, we plan to travel along the Amazon exploring side channels, larger tributaries, as well as landing on river islands and in varzea (annually flooded) forest and terra firme (never flooded) forest.
 Each of these habitats has its own suite of birds and possibilities include Varzea Piculet, Cream-coloured Woodpecker, Amazonian Umbrellabird and Orange-backed Troupial.

-Midway through the expedition, we will return to Manaus for a short visit (to allow the crew to pick up fresh supplies) and will then explore the Rio Negro and its tributaries.
+We will then explore the Rio Negro and its tributaries.
 Whilst the “white waters” of the Solimoes and Amazon are rich in sediments, the Negro’s “black water” carry less nutrients (as they generally flow over more sandy soils) and as a result, there is a subtle difference in the forest and thus the wildlife.

 The list of species we could see during the tour runs into the hundreds and include some of the most colourful bird families on the planet such as Macaws (Chestnut-fronted, Red-and-Green, Scarlet and Blue-and-Yellow), Toucans (including the Toco Toucan of ‘Guinness’ fame), Trogons, Cotingas and Tanagers, as well as the more cryptically coloured Antbirds, Woodcreepers and Flycatchers.